The global derived period map: The period map

 \begin{eg} If $X_{0}$ is any Calabi-Yau variety then the infinitesimal derived period map induces an injection on the cohomology groups of tangent complexes, this follows from Theorem B of \cite{Iacono09}.

 We can use this to write down examples where the derived period map is a non-trivial enhancement of the usual period map.
 Let us for example consider an abelian surface $X$ in a component $\mathfrak M$ of the moduli stack of polarized varieties.
 Then $X$ has nontrivial $H^{2}(\cat T_{X})$, and there is a surjection from $\pi_{1}(T_{X}{\mathfrak M})$ to $H^{2}(\cat T_{X})$.
-Thus the derived period map induces a non-trivial map in degree 1 of the tangent complex at $X$. \end{eg} \begin{rk} Note that Theorem A of \cite{Iacono09} says that whenever the period map induces an injection on the cohomology of tangent spaces then the deformation theory of $X_{0}$ is unobstructed, as the deformation theory of a filtered complex is governed by a quasi-abelian $L_{\oo}$-algebra.
+Thus the derived period map induces a non-trivial map in degree 1 of the tangent complex at $X$. \end{eg}

+We note that Theorem A of \cite{Iacono09} says that whenever the period map induces an injection on the cohomology of tangent spaces then the deformation theory of $X_{0}$ is unobstructed, as the deformation theory of a filtered complex is governed by a quasi-abelian $L_{\oo}$-algebra.
 (In fact generalized deformations of Calabi-Yau varieties are still unobstructed, see \cite{Katzarkov08a}.)

-In particular the derived period map can only see unobstructed deformations of the special fibre, and the kernel of the differential of the derived period map is a reduced obstruction theory. \end{rk}
+In particular the derived period map only sees unobstructed deformations of the special fibre, and the kernel of the differential of the derived period map is a natural global reduced obstruction theory.

 One question arising immediately from the existence of the period map is when it is injective in a suitable sense, i.e.\ when a moduli problem can be completely embedded in the period domain (which has a nice description in terms of linear and quadratic data).